 But when I reopened my practice in early June, the fractures started coming in: at least one a day, every single day that I’ve been in the office.
 On average, I’m seeing three to four; the bad days are six-plus fractures.

-- Barbara Scott offers some substantial thoughts in The Nation on how we can dismantle white supremacy:
+- Barbara Smith offers some substantial thoughts in The Nation on how we can dismantle white supremacy: